Typhoon Yinxing

-Typhoon Yinxing, known in the Philippines as Typhoon Marce, was a powerful tropical cyclone that impacted the Philippines before later affecting Vietnam in early November 2024.
+Typhoon Yinxing, (Note: The name Yinxing (Mandarin: 银杏, [in˧˥ ɕiŋ˥˩]) was contributed by China and means ginkgo (Ginkgo biloba) in Mandarin.) known in the Philippines as Typhoon Marce, was a powerful tropical cyclone that impacted the Philippines before later affecting Vietnam in early November 2024.
 It was the third tropical cyclone in a series to impact the Philippines, following Tropical Storm Trami and Typhoon Kong-rey a few days earlier, and Typhoons Toraji, Usagi, and Man-yi only a few days after.
 Additionally, it was also part of the four tropical cyclones to simultaneously exist in the Western Pacific during the month of November, the first occurrence since records began in 1951; the other three were Toraji, Usagi and Man-yi.

-The twenty-second named storm, tenth typhoon, and fourth super typhoon of the annual typhoon season, Yinxing, which refers to the Chinese term for the ginkgo tree, developed from an area of convection 267 nmi east of Yap.
+The twenty-second named storm, tenth typhoon, and fourth super typhoon of the 2024 Pacific typhoon season, Yinxing developed from an area of convection 267 nmi east of Yap.
 On November 3, the Japan Meteorological Agency (JMA) upgraded the system to a tropical storm, as it exhibited improved convective banding tightly wrapping around the obscured low-level circulation center.
 As it moved slowly west-northwestward, the typhoon's eye became more circular in shape as it approached northeastern Cagayan.
 On November 7, the JTWC reported that the system had peaked at Category 4-equivalent super typhoon on the Saffir–Simpson scale, with one-minute sustained winds of 130 kn.
 The JMA noted that Yinxing reached its maximum strength with ten-minute sustained winds of 95 kn and a central pressure of 940 hPa.
 On November 7, Yinxing made two landfalls in northern Luzon, first on Santa Ana, Cagayan, and after crossing the Babuyan Channel, on Sanchez Mira, Cagayan.

 As the typhoon accelerated westward over the South China Sea, it weakened due to interactions with the terrain, while the spiral bands of convection continued to tightly wrap around the center and deep convection became organized into well-defined bands.
 At 07:00 UTC on November 12, it made landfall just north of Quy Nhon, Vietnam, and quickly moved inland.
 The JMA continued to track the system until it dissipated on the same day.

 A red alert warning has been issued for Cagayan and Batanes as PAGASA cautioned of heavy rains, strong winds, and storm surges impacting northern Luzon.
 Additionally, more than 200 passengers have been affected by flight cancellations.
 Overall, Yinxing was responsible for one person reported dead, another injured, and one more reported missing, causing approximately in damages.